 Years of Experience

-When it comes to location, the highest average paycheck (approximately $114K per year) can be spotted in New York, N.Y.; Pleasanton, Calif. (about $103K), Memphis, Tenn. ($84K), and Trumbull, Conn. (around $81K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Lisle, Ill. — at $60K, salaries are some of the lowest in the country.
-Across Unilever's U.S. offices, employees in the state of New York earn the most, taking home $114K annually.
+When it comes to location, the highest average paycheck ($112K annually) can be spotted in New York, N.Y.; Pleasanton, Calif. (approximately $103K), Memphis, Tenn. ($84K), and Trumbull, Conn. ($81K) are the next top-paying cities.
+Those interested in increasing earning potential should avoid the city of Lisle, Ill. — at around $60K, salaries are some of the lowest in the country.
+By state, the highest compensation levels appear in New York, where the average salary is approximately $112K per year.

 Certifications and Degrees

 APICS Certification in Production and Inventory Managements receive bigger paychecks (about $85K annually) than those without credentials.
 Certified Six Sigma Green Belts also rank high on the pay scale, with expected average earnings of around $84K per year.
 Unilever provides the highest financial reward to those with a B.A. in Liberal Studies — these employees rake in $103K annually.

 The highest-paying skill in this position seems to be Account Management; individuals who report it as part of the repertoire have a median income of $103K per year.
 Folks here also tend to know Microsoft Excel; on the survey, nearly one-fourth of workers named it in their skills portfolios.
 Employees also tend to round out their skills sets with Microsoft Office, Project Management, and Quality Assurance / Quality Control.

 Benefits and Perks

 Unilever lets only 35 percent take paid vacation and only one in six workers take sick leave.
 A large number of survey participants save for retirement through Unilever's 401(k) plan.
 Perks cover health insurance for the vast majority of workers and dental coverage for most workers.
 A few more workplace perks are a casual working environment, a company cell phone, tuition reimbursement, and life insurance.